jumpnow/jumpnowtek-site/_posts/2017-01-02-pitft-displays-and-qt5.md

 * gpio-backlight driver
 * pwm driver (pitft35 only)

+The default behavior is to use the Linux gpio-backlight driver.

 #### gpio-backlight

-The default behavior uses the Linux gpio-backlight driver.

-The interface for gpio-backlight driver is through sysfs
+The interface for the gpio-backlight driver is through sysfs

     root@rpi3:~# ls /sys/class/backlight
     soc:backlight